MicrosoftDocs/customer-insights/ci-docs/export-active-campaign.md

 ## Known limitations

-- The maximum customer profiles per export to ActiveCampaign is up to 1 million, which can take up to 90 minutes.
+- Up to 1 million customer profiles per export to ActiveCampaign, which can take up to 90 minutes to complete.
 The number of customer profiles that you can export to ActiveCampaign depends on your contract with ActiveCampaign.
 - Exports to ActiveCampaign is limited to segments.

 ## Set up connection to ActiveCampaign